Powered by MOMENTUM MEDIA

 “Australians have made it clear.
 They want these changes, and they want them now more than ever,” Cupitt said.

 “People need someone to talk to about their financial future.
-They’re already dealing with sustained cost of living pressures, we shouldn’t be turning our backs on them as they try to take care of their loved ones.”
+They’re already dealing with sustained cost-of-living pressures, we shouldn’t be turning our backs on them as they try to take care of their loved ones.”

 She added that the current “advice accessibility crisis” is leaving Australians underinsured and unprotected.

 “The barriers to getting advice remain far too high.
-Australia’s life insurers just want to be able to provide simple advice on their own products when people ask them to, at no extra cost to the customer,” Cupitt added.
+Australia’s life insurers just want to be able to provide simple advice on their own products when people ask them to, at no extra cost to the customer,” Cupitt said.